Table of Contents

 A Beacon Signal from a CIDAggregate Beacon is a Bitcoin transaction that contains the hashBytes of a DID Update Bundle in its first transaction output.
 The corresponding DID Update Bundle MUST either be provided through Sidecar Data or by converting hashBytes into a IPFS v1 Content Identifier and attempting to retrieve it from Content Addressable Storage.
 The DID Update Bundle maps from did:btc1 identifiers to hashes of DID Update payloads applicable for that identifier.
 Again this algorithm attempts to retrieve and validate the DID Update Payload identified for the identifier being resolved.
 If successful, the DID Update Payload is returned.

 This algorithm is called by the Process Beacon Signals algorithm as part of the Read operation.
-It takes as inputs a did:btc1 identifier, btc1Identifier, a Beacon Signal, tx, and a optional object, signalSidecarData, containing any sidecar data provided to the resolver for the Beacon Signal identified by the Bitcoin transaction identifier.
+It takes as inputs a did:btc1 identifier, btc1Identifier, a Beacon Signal, tx, and an optional object, signalSidecarData, containing any sidecar data provided to the resolver for the Beacon Signal identified by the Bitcoin transaction identifier.

 The algorithm returns the DID Update payload announced by the Beacon Signal for the did:btc1 identifier being resolved or throws an error.